geomatsi/e.ziclean-cube/README.md

 | PE15 | general purpose output (50MHz) push-pull | | NC ??? |

 ### [Wheel motors control](#wheel-motors-control)
-From PCB investigation, it looks like SR-latch circuitry is used for direction control to protect H-bridges for main motors.
+From PCB investigation, it looks like SR-latch circuit is used for direction control to protect H-bridges for main motors.

 Right motor direction is controlled by PE14 and PB11: